Exove/developer-test/README.md

 ![A non-directional graph without a cycle](/material/non-directional-graph.png)

 ### 3D.
+Write HTML and CSS for a provided layout

 Write the HTML and CSS for the simplified layout underneath.
-Omit visual styling such as fonts and color and focus on the layout.
-Note that you can also omit writing the filler text into HTML.
 Also note that there might be more than three items present.

 Make sure that one row has three columns if the window size exceeds 960 pixels and two if less.
 The extra item should drop to the next row.